sukieoduwole/my_darey.io_projects/project12_Ansible_Refactoring/Readme.md

 Let see code re-use in action by importing other playbooks.

-1. Within playbooks folder, created a new file and name it `site.yml` - This file will now be considered as an entry point into the entire infrastructure configuration.
+1. Within playbooks folder, created a new file and named it `site.yml` - This file will now be considered as an entry point into the entire infrastructure configuration.
 Other playbooks will be included here as a reference.
 In other words, `site.yml` will become a parent to all other playbooks that will be developed.
 Including `common.yml` that was created previously.

 2. Created a new folder in root of the repository and name it `static-assignments`.
 The `static-assignments` folder is where all other children playbooks will be stored.
 This is merely for easy organization of my work.